puppylinux-woof-CE/puppylinux-woof-CE.github.io/install.md

 method to install very large packages such as _LibreOffice_.
 In fact the Puppy development environment, including the _GNU Compiler Collection_ (GCC) and development libraries and headers, is shipped as an _sfs_; a separate download to the main ISO image.
-The is a tool call _SFS Load_ which makes installing these packages a one step process. _The sfs packages do not work on a full install_.
+There is a tool call _SFS Load_ which makes installing these packages a one step process. _The sfs packages do not work on a full install_.